carlos-cuns/VM-project/README.txt

 Carlos Cuns, Wilson Gil

-In order to compile the VM a file name must be included as a command argument during runtime.
+In order to compile and run the VM, a file name must be included as the second command argument during runtime.